agmcc/swordfish/README.md

 ## Usage

 Classes managed by the framework (beans) are annotated with `javax.inject.Named`.
-A public constructor, annotated with `javax.inject.Inject` is also required.
+A public constructor, annotated with `javax.inject.Inject` is used to declare dependencies.

 ```java
 // Package declaration and imports